RubifyTechnology/express_translate/README.md

 ### Application
 * Backend for Ruby on Rails
 * Frontend (Single Page Application) with I18next (can you see more info: http://i18next.com)

+## Contributing to formnestic

+- Contribution, Suggestion and Issues are very much appreciated :).
+Please also fork and send your pull request!
+- Make sure to add tests for it when sending for pull requests.
+This is important so I don't break it in a future version unintentionally.

+## Copyright

+Copyright (c) 2014 Karl, released under the MIT license